 This is commonly known as push, pull, and leg splits, and it is one of the most popular workout programs that are effective for building a more holistic and well-rounded body.

-The trick is to include equal pushing and pulling to develop your agonist and antagonist muscles .
+As per a study by the National Institute of Health (NIH), the trick is to include equal pushing and pulling to develop your agonist and antagonist muscles .

 A weakness in one of them can easily create posture problems and increase the chance of potential injury.